1782 – BANK OF NORTH AMERICA OPENS

 1835 – PRESIDENT JACKSON PAYS OFF THE LAST INSTALLMENT OF THE NATIONAL DEBT

-He was the only President ever to do so.
-This after he decided not to renew the charter of the private Second Bank of the United States.
+He was one of the only Presidents ever to do so (with Congressional support) – following his decision, which was ultimately upheld by Congress, not to renew the charter of the private Second Bank of the United States.

 1843 – BIRTH OF LORD ACTON, ENGLISH HISTORIAN, POLITICIAN, AND WRITER